ayoayco/blog/_posts/2018-04-21-git-and-github.md

 If you don't want to start from scratch, you can just "fork" any interesting project to get a copy in your own account... then you can practically do *anything* you want with it!

+## Track Your Developer Journey

+When you make it a habit to always push your code changes --whether its for a mini-exercise you did as you follow a tutorial or a huge project for a client-- you will find that your Github profile is growing as well.

+{% include image.html url="assets/images/screenshots/github/Profile.png" description="It adds motivation for me when I find that my Github profile is growing." %}

-I find this very inspiring, that I can just start using other people's code and hack it up the way I want it.
+Also, I find it very inspiring, that I can just start using other people's code and hack it up the way I want it.
 Try searching for one of your favorite apps over at Github, and you just might be surprised that it's open-sourced.

 If it is open-sourced, then you can play with the code yourself... or submit an issue anytime you find a bug or think of a missing feature you want to be added.
 Submitting issues is the easiest way to contribute to a project even without writing a single line of code.